ronchi/ai_compendium/README.md

 ##### Legal Aspects:

 - [The Generative AI Revolution: Key Legal Considerations for the Consumer Products Industry](https://www.natlawreview.com/article/generative-ai-revolution-key-legal-considerations-consumer-products-industry) (This article discusses the important legal aspects of generative AI systems such as [OpenAI's ChatGPT](https://openai.com/blog/chatgpt), [Microsoft's Copilot](https://adoption.microsoft.com/en-us/copilot/), and similar commercial offerings.)
+- [ChatGPT Goes to Law School](https://ssrn.com/abstract=4335905) (The authors of this paper used ChatGPT to generate answers to four real exams at the University of Minnesota Law School.
+The resulting answers were graded (blindly) and ChatGPT received an average grade of C+ -- low, but passing.
+Further advise was provided on how to use ChatGPT in legal writing.)

 ##### Rolling Your Own: